vadimso/solaredge/README.md

 Install ES HQ on local host to monitor ES cluster

-Use docker-compose to add elasticsearch instance ( requires less maintanance istead using ansible and no outage to other es nodes)
+Use docker-compose to add elasticsearch instance ( requires less maintenance instead using ansible and no outage to other es nodes)

- planned before use ansible to add nodes to es cluster
+Before planned to  use ansible to add nodes to es cluster

 Install ANSIBLE  on local VM and use ansible playbook to install filebeat on nginx docker container (see ansible folder)